kipkoechlinuss/cardinalhire/README.md

     ```
    1) Proficiency is required to write the automation test scripts.

    2) Debugging the test scripts can be really painful and time consuming.
-I

-   3)Test maintenance is costly in case of playback methods.
+   3) Test maintenance is costly in case of playback methods.
 Even though a minor change occurs in the GUI, the test script         has to be re-recorded or replaced by a new test script.

     ```
 9. What are the software testing tools that you use in your own projects, and why?